mostriki/bali-refactor/README.md

 * _Fix issue with product detail display taking 2 clicks to work the first time._

-* _Fix issue with cart link disappearing when quantity is updated._
+:heavy_check_mark: _Fix issue with cart link disappearing when quantity is updated._

 ### Technologies Used